 New York has some of the great museums of the world.
 Whereas Montreal can’t even boast the best in Canada.
-But, the Musée des beaux arts (Fine art museum) was featuring an exhibit about New York artist Robert Mapplethorpe, and that was well worth seeing.
+But, the Musée des beaux arts (Museum of Fine Arts) was featuring an exhibit about New York artist Robert Mapplethorpe, and that was well worth seeing.
 They had an extensive collection on display, and if you didn’t know at the start, you’d realize by the end what an amazing photographer he was.

 The McCord Museum attracted me for its exhibit of Montreal rock photography, but it was really small.
 The best part was their permanent collection on the history of Montreal, told by street and neighbourhood.